learnk8s/learnk8s.io/src/persistent-connections/content.md

+> **TL;DR:** Kubernetes doesn't load balance long-lived connections, and some Pods might receive more requests than others.
+If you're using HTTP/2, gRPC, RSockets, AMQP or any other long-lived connection such as a database connection, you might want to consider client-side load balancing.

 Kubernetes offers two convenient abstractions to deploy apps: Services and Deployments.

 Deployments describe a recipe for what kind and how many copies of your app should run at any given time.